qpdf/qpdf/manual/cli.rst

       doing, including information about files created and operations performed.

    Increase verbosity of output.
-This includes information files created, image optimization, and several other operations.
+This includes information about files created, image optimization, and several other operations.
 In some cases, it also displays additional information when inspection options (see :ref:`inspection-options`) are used.